apidevop/api-devops/api-guidelines/specs/rest-api-spec.md

 ```
 “A RESTifarian is a zealous proponent of the REST software architectural style as defined by
-Roy T. Fielding in Chapter 5 of his PhD. dissertation at UC Irvine.
-You can find RESTifarians in
+Roy T.Fielding in Chapter 5 of his PhD. dissertation at UC Irvine.
-the wild on the REST-discuss mailing list.
+You can find RESTifarians in the wild on the REST-discuss mailing list.

 But be careful, RESTifarians can be extremely
 meticulous when discussing the finer points of REST”

 ```